 Current PRC laws and regulations impose substantial restrictions on foreign ownership of the travel agency and value-added telecommunications businesses in China.
-Therefore, we conduct part of our businesses through a series of agreements between our PRC subsidiaries, our consolidated affiliated Chinese entities and/or their respective shareholders.
-Our consolidated affiliated Chinese entities hold the licenses and approvals for operating the travel agency, and value-added telecommunications businesses in China.
-We do not hold any ownership interest in our consolidated affiliated Chinese entities.
-In 2015, we restructured our business lines and most of the contractual arrangements that we previously entered into with our consolidated affiliated Chinese entities in order to further strengthen our ability to control these entities and receive substantially all of the economic benefits from them.
-Moreover, we plan to enter into the same series of agreements with all of our future consolidated affiliated Chinese entities.
-As of the date of this annual report, Min Fan, our vice chairman of the board and president, Bo Sun, Maohua Sun, Qi Shi, Hui Cao, and Hui Wang, all being our officers or senior counsels, are the principal record owners of our consolidated affiliated Chinese entities.
+Therefore, we conduct part of our businesses through a series of contractual arrangements between our PRC subsidiaries, the VIEs and/or their respective shareholders.
+The VIEs hold the licenses and approvals for operating the travel agency, and value-added telecommunications businesses in China.
+As a result of the contractual arrangements, we (i) have the power to direct activities of the VIEs that most significantly affect their economic performance, and (ii) receive the economic benefits from the VIEs that could be significant to them.
+Accordingly, for accounting purposes, the contractual arrangements provide Trip.com Group Limited with a "controlling financial interest" in the VIEs as defined in FASB ASC 810, making Trip.com Group Limited the primary beneficiary of these companies, and Trip.com Group Limited thus has consolidated the financial results of operations, assets, and liabilities of these companies in its consolidated financial statements under U.S. GAAP.
+Moreover, we plan to enter into the same series of agreements with all of the future variable interest entities.
+As of the date of this annual report, Min Fan, our vice chairman of the board and president, Bo Sun, Maohua Sun, Qi Shi, Hui Cao, and Hui Wang, all being our officers or senior counsels, are the principal record owners of the VIEs.
+Neither Trip.com Group Limited nor its investors has an equity ownership (including foreign direct investment) in, or control through such equity ownership of, the VIEs, and the contractual arrangements are not equivalent to an equity ownership in the business of the VIEs.

-As of the date of this annual report, the equity holding structures of each of our significant consolidated affiliated Chinese entities are as follows:
+As of the date of this annual report, the equity holding structures of each of the significant VIEs are as follows:

-- Maohua Sun and Bo Sun owned 10.2% and 89.8%, respectively, of Ctrip Commerce. - Ctrip Commerce owned 100% of Shanghai Huacheng. - Min Fan and Qi Shi owned 99.5% and 0.5%, respectively, of Chengdu Ctrip. - Hui Cao and Hui Wang owned 60% and 40%, respectively, of Qunar Beijing.
+- Maohua Sun and Bo Sun owned 10.2% and 89.8%, respectively, of Ctrip Commerce (VIE). - Ctrip Commerce (VIE) owned 100% of Shanghai Huacheng (VIE). - Min Fan and Qi Shi owned 99.5% and 0.5%, respectively, of Chengdu Ctrip (VIE). - Hui Cao and Hui Wang owned 60% and 40%, respectively, of Qunar Beijing (VIE).

 We believe that the terms of these agreements are no less favorable than the terms that we could obtain from disinterested third parties.
-The terms of the agreements with the same title between us and our respective consolidated affiliated Chinese entities are substantially similar except for the amount of the business loans to the shareholders of each entity and the amount of service fees paid by each entity.
-We believe that the shareholders of our consolidated affiliated Chinese entities will not receive any personal benefits from these agreements except as shareholders of our company.
+The terms of the agreements with the same title between us and the respective VIEs are substantially similar except for the amount of the business loans to the shareholders of each entity and the amount of service fees paid by each entity.
+We believe that the shareholders of the VIEs will not receive any personal benefits from these agreements except as shareholders of our company.
 According to our PRC legal counsel, Commerce & Finance Law Offices, these agreements are valid, binding and enforceable under the current laws and regulations of China as of the date of this annual report.
 The principal terms of these agreements are described below.

 Powers of Attorney.
-Each of the shareholders of our consolidated affiliated Chinese entities, except for Hui Cao and Hui Wang, signed an irrevocable power of attorney to appoint Ctrip Travel Network or Ctrip Travel Information, as attorney-in-fact to vote, by itself or any other person to be designated at its discretion, on all matters of the applicable consolidated affiliated Chinese entities.
-Each such power of attorney will remain effective as long as the applicable consolidated affiliated Chinese entities are not entitled to terminate or amend the terms of the power of attorneys without prior written consent from us.
+Each of the shareholders of the VIEs, except for Hui Cao and Hui Wang who entered into a separate set of contractual arrangements as described below, signed an irrevocable power of attorney to appoint Ctrip Travel Network or Ctrip Travel Information, as attorney-in-fact to vote, by itself or any other person to be designated at its discretion, on all matters of the applicable VIEs.
+Each such power of attorney will remain effective as long as the applicable VIE exists, and such shareholders of the applicable VIEs are not entitled to terminate or amend the terms of the power of attorneys without prior written consent from us.